davk115/recipe-assistant/README.md

 ## Project Overview

-The **Recipe Assistant** is a Recipe Assistance Generator (RAG) app that leverages the recipe dataset to provide an interactive experience for users.
+The **Recipe Assistant** is a Retrieval-Augmented Generation (RAG) app that leverages the recipe dataset to provide an interactive experience for users.
 The main features of the app include:

 1. Recipe Discovery: Users can search for new recipes based on cuisine type, difficulty level, or available ingredients.
 2. Dietary Filters: The app can filter recipes according to dietary preferences such as vegan, gluten-free, or keto, helping users find recipes that meet their specific needs.